gitsumhubs/decluttarr-enhanced/README.md

 -   Permissible Values: True, False
 -   Is Mandatory: No (Defaults to False)

+**SKIP_FILES**
+- Steers whether files within torrents are marked as 'not download' if they match one of these conditions
+  1) They are less than 100% available
+  2) They are not one of the desired file types supported by the *arr apps:
+  3) They contain one of these words (case insensitive) and are smaller than 500 MB:
+     - Trailer
+     - Sample

+- If all files of a torrent are marked as 'not download' then the torrent will be removed and blacklisted
+- Note that this is only supported when qBittorrent is configured in decluttarr and it will turn on the setting 'Keep unselected files in ".unwanted" folder' in qBittorrent
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to False)

 **RUN_PERIODIC_RESCANS**

 -   Steers whether searches are automatically triggered for items that are missing or have not yet met the cutoff